Details sought from ministries on tiffin meetings, use of GeM portal, social media | Politics

 Last year, the Modi government divided the council of ministers into eight groups to develop technology-based resources, create a pool of professionals for recruiting in their teams and other similar initiatives to be adopted in the offices of all ministers' to bring more transparency and improve efficiency, they said.

-This exercise of dividing the ministers into eight groups was done following 'Chintan Shivirs' (brainstorming sessions) that were chaired by Prime Minister Narendra Modi, with each meeting lasting for nearly five hours.
+This exercise of dividing the ministers into eight groups was done following 'Chintan Shivirs' (brainstorming sessions) that were chaired by Modi, with each meeting lasting for nearly five hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)